How to Buy a Hearing Aid

-To find a high-quality hearing health professional, go to Hearing Tracker’s Find a Hearing Provider page or our Find a Hearing Aid Clinic map, enter your zip code, and start researching providers near you.
+To find a high-quality hearing health professional, go to Hearing Tracker’s interactive hearing aid clinic map, enter your address or zip code, and start researching providers near you.
 Make sure to check on the credentials of the hearing professional you visit.
 An audiologist has an advanced degree in hearing health management and a hearing aid dispenser should have a certificate from the state showing they have completed the requisite training to test for hearing loss, fit hearing aids, and deliver other hearing health care services.
-Providers who have registered with Hearing Tracker are noted with a blue marker on the map and have professional profiles giving information on their credentials and capabilities.

 The hearing professional will test your hearing and map the frequencies where you need amplification with an audiogram.
 The most typical form of hearing loss is sensorineural hearing loss, where your inner ear and hearing nerves gradually lose their ability to discern sounds, most often starting with the higher frequencies.
 This kind of hearing loss is often progressive, getting worse with age, and irreversible.
 The good news, though, is that for mild or moderate hearing loss (which is the vast majority of cases), properly fitted hearing aids can be very effective.

 There are hundreds of brands and models of hearing aids providing the entire range of amplification for hearing loss ranging from very mild to severe-to-profound.
-Even before visiting an audiologist or dispenser, it’s helpful to explore Hearing Tracker’s Hearing Aid Review Directory, which provides a large catalogue of major manufacturers’ hearing aids along with detailed descriptions and specs.
-Hearing Tracker’s subscribers have reviewed many of the hearing aids listed in the directory, but due to individual differences between hearing aid users and the varying skill level of providers, we recommend reading hearing aid reviews with caution.
+Even before visiting an audiologist or dispenser, it’s helpful to explore the options.
+A qualified audiologist will help you to understand which models are the best fit for you.

 Make sure there is at least a 30-day return policy if you aren’t satisfied with the hearing aids.
 Also, ask how many follow-up visits come with the purchase — often multiple programming tweaks make all the difference in getting a fit that works for you.
 Most audiologists and hearing aid specialists include programming and follow-up service as part of a single bundled price for the purchase of hearing aids, but some “unbundle”, charging separately for professional services vs. products.
 Just make sure you know what the total cost will be.
 And then take advantage of the follow-up visits.
 You’ll be glad you did when a slight programming change leads to major improvement in your hearing.